HP Pavilion 790-0020 Review

 With a dedicated Nvidia GeForce 1060 (3GB) GPU, the Pavilion 790 will let you play modern games, albeit at medium settings, maxed at 1080p resolutions.
 On gaming tests, it delivers acceptable frame rates per second (fps), which is exactly what we expected of it.
 Played at 1080p with maximum detail settings, this PC delivers 60 fps on Grand Theft Auto, 93 fps Overwatch and 82 fps on Battlefield 4; which is almost the same experience you get with the CYBERPOWERPC Gamer Xtreme VR GXiVR8060A5, a VR-Ready gaming PC with the same GTX 1060 graphics card.

-Though billed as a gaming PC, the HP Pavilion 790-0020 does more as a mainstream system than a gaming rig.
+Though billed as a gaming PC, the HP Pavilion 790-0020 Check on Amazon at Amazon does more as a mainstream system than a gaming rig.
 It blends a strong feature set and solid components to deliver good performance on both casual gaming and productivity, underlain by a clean aesthetic that even fits an office setup.
 This is one of those systems that will let you complete a multimedia project, and get playing the next minute hassle-free at a cost lower than a matching laptop.

 The GTX 1060 GPU supports Virtual Reality (VR) headsets and harbors all the requisite for a virtual setup.
 Thus, for solid productivity performance, latest components and reasonable pricing, the newest HP Pavilion 790-0020 emerges top as an excellent choice for anyone in the market for an affordable mainstream PC.